-This post will help you if you are hacking an API, you are at the recon stage and you want to generate your own OpenAPI 3.0 documentation for your target API, which you can then open as a collection in Postman to start probing for vulnerabilities.
+This post will help you if you are testing an API, you are at the recon stage and you want to generate your own OpenAPI 3.0 documentation for your target, which you can then open as a collection in Postman to start probing for vulnerabilities.
 Here, we are going to use Firefox’s developer tools and a command line tool called mitmproxy2swagger.

 If you have absolutely no clue what I’m talking about, I suggest you check out the API Security Certified Expert course which is a great starting point for anyone interested in API hacking.

 Working in Firefox

 People will usually use mitmweb and mitmproxy2swagger for what we want to do here, but a number of us have had a hard time getting mitmweb to work correctly.

 Here is a workaround using Firefox’s developer tools.

 Before anything else, if you happen to be proxying your traffic through a tool like Burp Suite, turn it off (if your are using FoxyProxy, just uncheck FoxyProxy in the Firefox main bar).

 Then open the developer tools window and select the Network tab.
 Click on the gear wheel icon at the far right of the Network tab’s sub-bar and make sure Persist Logs is selected.